make-all/HAMusicAssistantJukebox/README.md

 To use the blueprint:
 1. Go to Settings > Automations & Scenes
-2. Click "+ Add Automation"
+2. Click "+ Create Automation"
-3. Choose "Use Blueprint"
-4. Select "Music Assistant Jukebox Controller"
+3. Select "Music Assistant Jukebox Controller"
-5. Configure:
+4. Configure:
    - Media Player: Select your Music Assistant media player
    - Default Playlist: Enter the name of your fallback playlist